AI-READI/aireadi.org/blog/learning-code-tests-nada-haboudal.md

 2. **The validation** code is a set of rules or functions that check if the actual data matches the blueprint described by the schema.
 It ensures that the data you have meets the expected standards and guidelines before you proceed with using it in your project.
 3. **Testing the validation code** involves writing tests that confirm whether the validation code works correctly.
 It typically involves passing in known data to the validate functions and checking to make sure they return the correct result (true if the data meets the schema, false otherwise).

-### To explain the elements using real-world analogies:
+### To explain the elements using real-world analogies

 1. **The schema:** Think of a schema as your grocery shopping list.
 It's got specifics like what you need to buy and how much.